Purii/react-native-approach-deviceorientation/README.md

 Detect a device orientation change in react-native isn’t as complicated as you might think.
 All you need is already on board, no third-party components are needed.
 This works for **every platform**, which is supported by React Native, out of the box.

 ### Event: `onLayout`
 Each View-Component supports an event called `onLayout` (https://facebook.github.io/react-native/docs/view.html#onlayout).
-This event gets triggered every time the layout of the specific component gets changed.
-Rotate the will change at least the layout of the root View.
+This event is triggered every time the layout of the specific component changes.
+The root View would be a good component, to listen for orientation changes, since its layout will be always be affected.
 *Of course, only if mulitple layouts are enabled, like landscape and portrait.*

 ### Api: `Dimensions`